 The USS Belknap was the first ship in a new group of guided missile cruisers.
 She was laid down in 1962 and launched in 1963.

-She was reclassified after a major accident occurred in 1975 when she collided with the aircraft carrier USS John F. Kennedy.
+She was reclassified as CG-26 in 1975 and in the same year, a major accident occurred when she collided with the aircraft carrier USS John F. Kennedy.

 The accident killed seven crew on the cruiser and one on the aircraft carrier and severely damaged the ship.
 She remained in service for another 20 plus years before being decommissioned.
 It was widely believed the accident resulted in the US Navy changing the way they built ships.